Stray bullet kills DSS personnel in Osun - Vanguard News

 A source in the hospital revealed that after his operation on September 17, he had been recuperating but was later discovered to have a swell in the tummy and was deteriorating.

-However, attempts to get the reaction of the DSS proved abortive, but a source at the command confirmed the incident.
+However, attempts to get the reaction of the DSS proved abortive, but a source at the command confimed the incident.

 Meanwhile, the acting spokesperson of Osun NSCDC, Adigun Daniel described the incident as an operational mistake.